ARBORICULTURE I BHT106

 • Self paced, 100 hour course for a career in tree management

-• This is the foundation -start here, then build your knowledge trough experience or further study while you work
+• This is a solid foundation course - start here, then build your knowledge through experience or further study while you work

-There are eight lessons in this module, as follows:
+There are eight lessons in this course, as follows:

 Trees in the garden, Planting in the right position, Choosing the right variety, Choosing the right specimen, How to plant different types of trees, Transplanting, Tree Guards, Using a Tree Report Form